robidev/ecos_gdb/README.md

 # ecos_gdb
-A debugger written in assembly to allow serial and tcp based debugging of ecos firmware
+A debugger written in assembly(target) and python(host) to allow serial and tcp based debugging of ecos firmware
 ![alt text](demo.png)